Qajar art: Women in Iranian photography

-With the increasing mobility of Iranian men at the end of the 19th century (their ability to travel to Europe and get an education), their awareness of the female “presence” in the European societies, coupled with the Constitutional Revolution, helped to significantly change the perception of women in Iranian society.
+With the increasing mobility of Iranian men at the end of the 19th century (their ability to travel to Europe and get an education), their awareness of the female "presence" in the European societies, coupled with the Constitutional Revolution, helped to significantly change the perception of women in Iranian society.
 New cultural appropriations changed the depiction of women in the arts as well.
 For instance, such a genre as family photography emerged, whereas before, only fathers with their children were depicted in photos, excluding mothers.
 At the end of the 19th and the beginning of the 20th century, women activated to demand more rights.
 As a rule, education was a privilege of elites.
 As such educated women with upper-class backgrounds were the ones who started to publish their own newspapers, aiming at combating female illiteracy, and being the mobilizers of women's social movements.
 With the increase in female opportunities, schools for girls started to be established.
-And in 1909, Tehran's Naseri Girls’ School adopted photography as one of the subjects taught in the school, rising women's interest in accusing the skill professionally.
+And in 1909, Tehran's Naseri Girls' School adopted photography as one of the subjects taught in the school, rising women's interest in accusing the skill professionally.

 Iranian female photographers

 As in any other field, women had limited opportunities in developing professionally, rather being tied to the domestic sphere.
 Moreover, in the majority of cases, history is depicted by men, who tend to bypass female inputs into society.
 Consequently, information on female Iranian photographers is significantly limited as well.
 From the only accessible sources, it is assumed that women from upper-class families and wives of photographers had the greatest opportunity to acquire the skill professionally.
+For example, Iranian princess Ashraf os-Saltaneh was a photographer.
 As Naomi Rosenblum concluded, after helping the husband in the photo business, a wife herself would frequently continue with it, after her spouse would pass away.

 Ozra Khanom, wife of the court photographer Aqa Yusef Akkasbashi, together with her sister Soltan Khanom, worked as a family photographers.
 Ashraf-os-Saltane, the wife of one of the Naser al-Din Shah's minister and translator, also was active in photography.

 Popular literature

 Popular literature of the Qajar era is of high historical importance since the era itself reflects a transitional time between tradition and modernity.
 Moreover, the Qajar era represents a period when printing emerged, enabling the development of new literate genres.
 It also marked a transition from oral propagation to printed literature as a main medium of story-telling.
 While printing greatly changed the perspective of story distribution, it was not comparable to 21st-century printing capabilities.
 Lithography is a printing technic that was used in Qajar times; it was invented at the end of the 18th century but has reached Iran only in the second half of the 19th century.

-Eminent scholar and researcher of Iranian folklore Mohammad Ja’far Mahjub contributed to the study of the Qajar literature by outlining and classifying the main topics that were present in the literature of that period.
+Eminent scholar and researcher of Iranian folklore Mohammad Ja'far Mahjub contributed to the study of the Qajar literature by outlining and classifying the main topics that were present in the literature of that period.
 These included: